hashicorp/terraform-provider-google/website/docs/r/cloudfunctions_function.html.markdown

 * `id` - an identifier for the resource with format `{{name}}`

+* `version_id` - Version identifier of the Cloud Function.
+Each deployment attempt results in a new version of a function being created.

+* `update_time` - Last updated timestamp of a Cloud Function.

 * `https_trigger_url` - URL which triggers function execution.
 Returned only if `trigger_http` is used.

 * `source_repository.0.deployed_url` - The URL pointing to the hosted repository where the function was defined at the time of deployment.